SPIRALREALM/SPIRAL_OS/README_OPERATOR.md

 # Operator Guide

 This repository contains several command line utilities for working with the INANNA music tools and Quantum Narrative Language (QNL).
 Below is a quick summary of the main scripts and example commands for common tasks.
-See [AGENTS.md](AGENTS.md) for details about the defined agent.
+See [AGENTS.md](AGENTS.md#upcoming-components) for details about the agent and upcoming defensive modules.

 ## Installation